Things Here Are Different

 Things Here Are Different is the first album by the American singer-songwriter Jill Sobule, released in 1990.
 It contains the singles "Living Color" and "Too Cool to Fall in Love".
+The album was produced by Todd Rundgren.

+Critical reception

+The Calgary Herald called Sobule "a singer-songwriter with a variety of honest, intelligent messages."

 Track listing

 All songs written by Jill Sobule except as noted.